nothub/website/posts/golang-shellscript.md

 ## Build Constraint

 If the script is included in a Go project, the compiler will probably attempt to include the file.
-To prohibit this behaviour, the `exclude` [build constraint](https://pkg.go.dev/go/build#hdr-Build_Constraints) can be used like this:
+To prohibit this behaviour, a [build constraint](https://pkg.go.dev/go/build#hdr-Build_Constraints) can be used like this:

 ```go
 //usr/bin/env -S go run "$0" "$@" ; exit